Broast42/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  One is a database and the other is a language used to access and manipulate the data.
+A relational database have tables that store data about a specific entry and may have many tables that relate to one another either directly to indirectly.
+While SQL, or structured query language, is the code that we use to access this data by joining tables together to get the data we need or inserting and/or updating to manipulate the data.

 - [ ] Why do tables need a `primary key`?
+  The primary key is needed because if we want our database to be normalized each entry needs a unique key that represents that entry only.
+A primary key is also needed if we want to link a specific entry to another entry on a separate table.

 - [ ] What is the name given to a table column that references the primary key on another table.
+  Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+  This means that many items in table A can relate to many items in table B and many items in table B can relate to many items in table A. For example Teachers and Students: A Teacher can have many Students and Students can have many Teachers.

 ## Minimum Viable Product